wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 - Compare sampled cases against full-tracking references within the same selection mode.
 - Evaluate both scalar metrics and distribution metrics; agreement in one does not guarantee agreement in the other.
 - Use multi-seed spread as an uncertainty estimate for sampling robustness.

+## Acknowledgements
+I would like to sincerely thank my advisor, Prof. Shin-ichiro Shima, for his invaluable suggestions on the code and algorithms, his scientific and technical guidance, and his generous support in providing computational resources.
+I would also like to express my special gratitude to my Ph.D. supervisor, Prof. Chunsong Lu, for his mentorship and cultivation throughout my doctoral studies.
+I would also like to thank Mikito Toda for his generous support and informative discussions.

 ## Support and Community
 Questions, issues, and discussions about SCALE-SDM can be directed here.
 Contributions and feedback are highly encouraged to enhance the model's capabilities and user experience.
 Please feel free to contact me: yinchongzhi@gmail.com. :grin: